lukecav/awesome-wp-speed-up/README.md

 * [Install + Configure Varnish 3 Cache with NGNIX for WooCommerce Speed](https://guides.wp-bullet.com/install-configure-varnish-3-cache-nginx-woocommerce-speed/) - Varnish is one of the best WooCommerce caching solutions I have tried.
 I’ve managed to get WooCommerce shop load times under 1 second.
 * [Cache AJAX GET Requests in Varnish](https://gist.github.com/lukecav/2e5b24ffda25e897c5bc5f169349607b) - Possibility to cache admin-ajax GET requests.
 * [Gzip in Varnish](https://gist.github.com/lukecav/bf4d647ab4b8bb309fd8f9f2948ed106) - Set to Gzip, deflate or remove entirely in Varnish.
+* [How to check if chosen Varnish cache size is ideal](https://serverfault.com/questions/54276/how-to-check-if-chosen-varnish-cache-size-is-ideal) - You can monitor how much of the maximum cache size (512 MB in this case) that Varnish has allocated by running varnishstat.
+Then look for the output lines "bytes allocated" and "bytes free".

 ## Further Reading
 * [WordPress Performance – Breaking It Down by HTTP Requests](https://www.keycdn.com/blog/wordpress-performance/) - WordPress can be a tricky beast as they say when it comes to web performance.
 Especially if you are comparing it against others running static sites.